starkillerOG/aiopylgtv/README.md

 WARNING: Messing with the calibration data COULD brick your TV in some circumstances, requiring a mainboard replacement.
 All of the currently implemented functions SHOULD be safe, but no guarantees.

 On supported models, calibration functionality and upload to internal LUTs is supported.
+The supported input formats for LUTs are IRIDAS .cube format for both 1D and 3D LUTs, and ArgyllCMS .cal files for 1D LUTs.

 Not yet supported:
 -Dolby Vision config upload